Tessa’s Recipe Rundown

 Does This Hot Cocoa Cookie Dough Need to be Chilled?

-We are chilling this dough for just an hour or so, as it’s pretty sticky to portion out before this brief chill period – but if you need to chill the dough for longer, to work with your schedule, you can absolutely do that!
-More on this just below.
+We are chilling this dough for just an hour or so, as it’s pretty sticky to portion out before this brief chill period.

 Can I Make These Hot Cocoa Cookies Ahead of Time?

 Yes!
 Shape the dough balls and wrap them in plastic wrap or move them to an airtight container and place in the fridge for up to 2 days.
+If you need to prep these cookies further in advance, check out the freezing instructions just below.

-Can I Freeze These Hot Cocoa Cookies?
+Can I Freeze Hot Cocoa Cookies?

 Yes!
-Freeze the pre-portioned hot cocoa cookie dough balls in a freezer-safe container, tightly wrapped in plastic wrap, or in a Ziploc bag.
-Allow them to thaw overnight in the fridge or for 30-60 minutes at room temperature, then bake as directed below.
+Freeze the pre-portioned hot cocoa cookie dough balls in an airtight container and freeze for up to 2 months.
+Allow the cookie dough balls to thaw overnight in the fridge or for 30 minutes at room temperature, then bake as directed below.

-Check out my How to Freeze Cookie Dough article for step-by-step instructions (and how to bake from frozen).
+Check out my How to Freeze Cookie Dough article for step-by-step instructions and learn how to bake cookie dough from frozen.

-More Cookies You’ll Love:
+More Christmas Cookie Recipes You’ll Love:

 Hot Cocoa Cookies